liferay/liferay-docs/develop/tutorials/articles/260-import-export-and-staging/09-providing-entity-specific-local-services-for-staging/02-using-the-staged-model-repository-framework.markdown

 You'll step through a quick example to demonstrate leveraging the `StagedModelRepository` interface in a staged model data handler.
-The code snippets originate from Liferay's Bookmarks app, specifically, for Bookmarks Entries.
+The code snippets originate from Liferay's Bookmarks app and Bookmarks Entries.

 1. Create a getter and setter method to make a `StagedModelRepository` object available for the `BookmarksEntry` entity: